 Popular Dry Kitten Food:

-Combining chicken and sweet potatoes, this dry food is grain-free.
+Combining chicken meal and sweet potatoes, this dry cat food is grain-free.
 It includes Taurine, and Blue Wilderness’ ‘Lifesource Bits’ which are vitamin packs pieces of kibble.

 This food is made with prebiotic fiber, which supports your kitten’s digestive system and helps make the litter box more pleasant to clean.
 Contains no artificial ingredients.

 The shapes of natural balance have been specially selected for a kitten’s smaller jaws.
 Gluten-free, this formula includes protein and fiber from different sources to help the digestive system.

 This food has been formulated to include the nutrients found in a mother cat’s milk.
-Its primary ingredient is chicken, and it has added DHA and Taurine to help your kitten reach its full potential.
+Its primary ingredient is real chicken, and it has added DHA and Taurine to help your kitten reach its full potential.
 There is controversy over IAMS products, so read the label thoroughly before buying and decide for yourself.

 This food not only has the fish flavor that cats crave, but it also includes ‘garden greens’ to add to its visual appeal.
 A 100% nutritionally balanced food, with a crunch that your kitten will love.
 There is controversy over Purina products, so read the label thoroughly before buying and decide for yourself.